ror-community/ror-site/content/blog/2022-03-17-2022-first-independent-release.md

 We began piloting this curation model while ROR was still coordinating updates through GRID.
 The registry update this week represents the first end-to-end completion of the new community-based process.

-You can read more about ROR's curation model and current workflow [here](https://github.com/ror-community/ror-updates#readme).
+Read more about ROR's [curation model and current workflow](https://github.com/ror-community/ror-updates#readme).

 ### ROR is now in a position to continue developing the registry further